 MS Thesis: All MS Thesis students must report a thesis committee in GradPath, using the Master's/Specialist Committee Appointment Form.
 The Master's Thesis Committee must include a minimum of three members, all of whom must be University of Arizona tenured, tenure-track, approved as tenure-eligible, or designated as Graduate Faculty by the Graduate College for the purposes of serving on graduate committees.
 It must include the student's thesis director (faculty advisor) and two other members of the current Chemical and Environmental Engineering Department faculty.
 Committee members from other programs can be added with the approval of the student's faculty advisor.
 Committee members from other institutions can be incorporated in addition to the CHEE faculty as special members with the approval of the department and the Dean of the Graduate College.
 Upon completion and approval of the written MS research thesis by the Thesis Committee, the candidate must pass a Final Oral Defense Examination.
-The examining committee will consist of the MS Thesis Committee.
-All CHEE members of the committee must be present during the examination.
-The presence of additional committee members is optional.
+The examining committee will consist of the MS Thesis Committee members is optional.
 Thesis approval pages may be completed electronically through AdobeSign.
 Students may work with the Graduate Program Coordinator to get the approval page drafted and set up for signature.